topcoder-platform/member-preferences-service/README.md

 info: Done!
 ```

+- Check the app console if you find `info: Add contact <EMAIL> to Mailchimp`, An Kafka event has sent using bus api.
+For each success PUT request, it will also send an event using bus api.
+Go to https://lauscher.topcoder-dev.com/ view topics `member.action.profile.preference.create` and `member.action.profile.preference.update` to verify the Kafka message have successfully received.

 - if you are using AWS DynamoDB, you may also view the table content in AWS web console

 ## Notes

 - swagger is at `docs/swagger.yaml`, you may check it using `http://editor.swagger.io/`
 - all JWT tokens provided in Postman environment file and tests are created in `https://jwt.io` with secret `mysecret`

+## Testing

+- Set configuration under `config/test.js`
+- Run `npm run test` to execute unit tests and generate coverage report.
+- RUN `npm run e2e` to execute e2e tests and generate coverage report.